Tesla Model X SUV - MPG, running costs & CO2

 With its long range and absence of any exhaust emissions, the Tesla Model X certainly has what it takes to save money on running costs compared to a conventional petrol or diesel SUV.
 However, its high purchase price places it out of reach of many motorists.

-There’s one type of user for whom the high purchase price of the Model X might not matter – the small percentage of business drivers whose company-car allowance will stretch to the Tesla’s £83,000 taxable (P11D) starting price.
+There’s one type of user for whom the high purchase price of the Model X might not matter – the small percentage of business drivers whose company-car allowance will stretch to the Tesla’s substantially high five-figure (P11D) starting price.
 If you belong to this rather exclusive club, it’s well worth considering the entry-level Long Range Plus model against premium seven-seat diesel SUVs such as the similarly priced Mercedes GLS 350d or Range Rover TDV6 – if only for the huge saving you’ll make on company-car tax.

 A total absence of CO2 emissions means the Model X will cost nothing in Benefit-in-Kind (BiK) company-car tax for 2020/21.
-This means it’ll cost massively less to run than the aforementioned GLS 350d – the latter’s 208g/km CO2 figure places it in the top BiK bracket, attracting the highest company-car tax costs.
+This means it’ll cost massively less to run than the aforementioned GLS 350d – the latter’s CO2 figure of over 200g/km places it in the top BiK bracket, attracting the highest company-car tax costs.

 Once the purchase cost of the Model X is out of the way, private owners can look forward to some serious savings compared to petrol or diesel SUVs of the same size – most notably a much reduced fuel bill.
 Electricity is far cheaper than petrol or diesel and all models have an impressive range.
 This means you’re not limited to short urban trips within dashing distance of a recharging point.

 The Long Range Plus and Performance models in the Model X range have the same battery size, but varying power outputs and maximum ranges.
 The 100kWh battery pack of the Long Range Plus has a 348-mile range but the Performance model manages 340 miles.
 An overnight charge will cost only a few pounds.